 7.2 Unwind and discard at least three, but no more than six, outer wraps of the tape from the sample roll before taking specimens for testing.

 7.3 Test one specimen per roll, unless otherwise specified.
-More than one test per roll is permitted so that a total of 5 specimens is tested for each determination.
+More than one test per roll is permitted so that a total of 5 specimens are tested for each determination.

 7.4 For non-reinforced tapes, specimen ends that are clamped shall be prepared by covering the adhesive with paper, some other tape or folded onto itself (folding onto itself requires an extra 100 mm in specimen length).